Ambliara State

 The Ambliara State, also spelt Ambaliyara was a princely state under Mahi Kantha Agency of the Bombay Presidency during the era of the British Raj in India.

 History

+The state was ruled by a Chauhan family, who were identified as "Kshatriya Koli" Thakordas, claiming descent from the Chauhans of Sambhar and Ajmer.

-According to the Gujarat State Gazetteers, the rulers were "Khant Kolis" by caste, and claimed descent from the Chauhans of Sambhar and Ajmer.
+According to the Gujarat State Gazetteers, the rulers were by caste, Chauhans of Sambhar and Ajmer.
 A single, undated one paisa banknote was issued by the state.
 Ambliara State was merged with Baroda State under the Attachment Scheme on 10 July 1943.

+Rulers

+The Ruler held the title of Thakur.